murillo94/storeen/README.md

 Avoid add libs to the project, all the ui components/logics must have to be create expect in specifics cases where adding a new lib is the best thing to do.

+### Custom style inline

+Only add custom style inline when is needed a condition to determine the style if not needed a condition create a object with the style outside the context.

 ### Ordering imports

 ```